 David holds a Bachelor of Science (Physical Therapy) degree from the University of Saskatchewan and has spent his career practicing in the area of orthopaedic physiotherapy.
 David has achieved extensive post-graduate training, including his Advanced Diploma in Manual and Manipulative Therapy, certification in Gunn Intramuscular Stimulation (IMS) and coursework in manual therapy, therapeutic exercise, and functional capacity evaluation.
 David was an owner and program manager of a multi-disciplinary rehabilitation centre in Saskatoon prior to moving to Halifax and opening Kachan Physiotherapy in 2007.

-Alongside his practice, David is a clinical consultant to the Saskatchewan Worker’s Compensation Board, providing clinical opinion and collaborating with colleagues on treatment plans for injured workers.
-He has been active in developing treatment guidelines and performing program evaluation and quality assurance for care of injured workers in Saskatchewan.
+Alongside his practice, for 17 years David was a clinical consultant to the Saskatchewan Worker’s Compensation Board, providing clinical opinion and collaborating with colleagues on treatment plans for injured workers.
+In addition he developed best practice guidelines and performed program evaluation and quality assurance for care of injured workers in Saskatchewan.
+David has recently stepped down from this role to focus on clinical care and mentoring.

 Since 2007, David has been a clinical instructor at Dalhousie University School of Physiotherapy.